hyperledger/fabric-sdk-java/README.md

    * sign the csr with the CA private key to generate a certificate: <code>openssl ca -days 365 -in csr.pem -keyfile {CA's privatekey} -notext -out cert.pem</code>
    * put the resulting cert.pem and key.pem together with the CA's certificate (as the name cacert.pem) in the directory where the docker container can access.

 The option -notext in the last openssl command in the above is important.
-Without the option, the resulting cert.pemmay not work for some Java implementation (e.g. IBM JDK).
+Without the option, the resulting cert.pemmay does not work for some Java implementation (e.g. IBM JDK).
 The certificates and keys for the end-to-end test case are stored in the directory _src/test/fixture/sdkintegration/e2e-2Org/tls/_.

-Currently, the pom.xml is set to use netty-tcnative-boringssl for TLS connection to Orderer and Peers, however you can change the pom.xml (uncomment a few lines) to use an alternative TLS connection via ALPN.
+Currently, the pom.xml is set to use netty-tcnative-boringssl for TLS connection to Orderer and Peers, however, you can change the pom.xml (uncomment a few lines) to use an alternative TLS connection via ALPN.

 ### Chaincode endorsement policies
 Policies are described in the [Fabric Endorsement Policies document](https://gerrit.hyperledger.org/r/gitweb?p=fabric.git;a=blob;f=docs/endorsement-policies.md;h=1eecf359c12c3f7c1ddc63759a0b5f3141b07f13;hb=HEAD).